CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Bidirectional-Forwarding-Detection-BFD.md

 ### BFD in OSPF

 When you enable or disable BFD in OSPF, neighbors are registered and de-registered dynamically with {{<link url="Prescriptive-Topology-Manager-PTM" text="PTM">}}.
-When BFD is enabled on the interface, a neighbor is registered with BFD when two-way adjacency is established and deregistered when adjacency goes down.
+When BFD is enabled on the interface, a neighbor is registered with BFD when two-way adjacency is established and unregistered when adjacency goes down.
 The BFD configuration is per interface and any IPv4 and IPv6 neighbors discovered on that interface inherit the configuration.

 The following example configures BFD in OSPF for interface swp1 and sets interval multiplier to 4, the minimum interval between *received* BFD control packets to 400, and the minimum interval for *sending* BFD control packets to 400.